juji-io/datalevin/doc/compress.md

 ### Value Compression

-Zstd with dictionary compression is used to compress values, as it has a good balance of speed and compression ratio.
-Dictionary training follows the same generational scheme as described above.
+LZ4 is used to compress values, as it has a good balance of speed and compression ratio.

 ## Wire compression